jibstack64/interact/README.md

 You can specify a custom configuration file by adding its path in the program arguments. (e.g. `python interact.py other_config.toml`)

+Add `--no-colour` when running to disable console colouring.
+This is useful for older terminals alongside Windows 10 Command Prompts.

 ---

 ![screenshot-2023-01-23-22:57:05](https://user-images.githubusercontent.com/107510599/214236424-6b81a4ab-19c6-42c2-97e1-b5491323b947.png)